 - The whitelist has been properly set.
 However, the following error message is displayed when you use DMS to connect to the database.

-- Log on to the ApsaraDB for MongoDB console.
+- Login apsaradb for MongoDB console.

-- Find the target instance and click its ID.
+- Find the original RDS instance and click its ID.

 - In the left-side navigation pane, choose monitoring information.